Advertiser Disclosure

 • Nonprofit rates are interchange + 0.10% + $0.08 per in-person transaction, interchange + 0.10% + $0.11 per online transaction

-Dharma’s nonprofit page details its features for registered charities, and these features include:
+Dharma’s nonprofit page details its features for registered charities, which include:

 • Donation buttons